-Soon we will offer you the opportunity to discover the wonderful landscapes of Italy through the Via Francigena.
+Starting from this year, we offered you the opportunity to discover the wonderful landscapes of Italy through the Via Francigena.

 In the first place, this experience will allow you to meet wonderful people from all over the world.
 Thereby, you will enjoy incredible landscapes of Tuscany or Lazio outside of the most crowded tourist destinations.